Sensory Processing Disorder (SPD) is a neurological condition affecting 1 in 20 children.

 Heightened reactivity to sound, touch or movement

-Under-reactive to certain sensations (not noticing name being called, being touched, high pain threshold)
+Being under-reactive to certain sensations (not noticing name being called, being touched, high pain threshold)

-Has difficulty regulating their own behavioural and emotional responses
+Difficulty regulating behavioural and emotional responses

-Easily distracted, poor attention and concentration
+Distraction, poor attention and concentration

 Poor motor skills